DanBlackwell/NIFuzz/README.md

 HEAP_MEM_LEN
 ```

-for example, the following program uses all features of QuantiLeakFuzzer:
+for example, the following program uses all features of NIFuzz:

 ```C
 #include "memory.h" // this gives us the stack and heap filling tools